-On the days we sprout millet our whole sprouting facility fills with a sweet nutty aroma.
-Organic sprouted millet has a soft, delicate texture and a subtle, sweet flavour that is similar to corn.
-Sprouting millet aids in digestibility and increases it naturally sweet flavour.
-It also reduces its cook time to just 10 minutes!.
+On the days we sprout millet our whole sprouting facility fills with a sweet, nutty aroma.
+Organic sprouted millet has a soft, delicate texture and a subtle, sweet flavour that is similar to sweet corn, and it’s naturally gluten free!

 Consumed for over 7,000 years, millet is still a staple in many parts of the world.
 In Africa and India, it was traditionally sprouted and/or fermented, then cooked as a creamy breakfast porridge.
-Try cooking it with coconut, almond, or cow’s milk for a creamy, naturally sweet porridge, no extra sweeteners needed!
+Try cooking it with coconut, almond, or dairy milk for a creamy, naturally sweet porridge, no extra sweeteners needed!
 It’s a perfect way to get in your servings of whole grains and add variety to your mornings.

 Sprouted millet is also wonderful when rinsed and fluffed with a fork for a light, fluffy grain that’s great for salads, side dishes and fritters.
-Swap 1:1 for unsprouted millet, or use as a substitute for rice, quinoa or couscous.
+Swap 1:1 for non-sprouted millet, or use as a substitute for rice, quinoa or couscous.
 Because of its quick cook time, it’s a great, nutritious grain to reach for on-the-go.
 You can find recipes with sprouted millet here.

 Whole sprouted millet is a wonderful inclusion or topper for multigrain breads and sourdough.
 For the home miller, it makes a delicious addition to gluten free baking.